krshubham/reltio-mcp-server/README.md

 **Reltio MCP Server** is a lightweight, plugin-based **Model Context Protocol (MCP)** server designed to perform advanced entity matching with language models in Reltio environments.

 ---
+**DISCLAIMER:** By entering in your credentials and consuming the Reltio MCP Server – Developer Edition, you may be connecting to the Reltio Platform via API calls.
+Any and all API calls will be counted against the API call entitlements set out in your SaaS Subscription Agreement (the "Agreement") with Reltio.
+API calls in excess of those entitlements, including any API calls made while consuming the server, could result in Overages, as set out in the Agreement.

 ## Table of Contents
 - [Available Tools](#available-tools)